mulugithub/To-Do-List/README.md

 > The following features will add to the project.

 - [ ]  Dragging each item and moving it into the desired position
-- [ ]  Test update status of each task
 - [ ]  Rebulid using React

 <p align="right">(<a href="#readme-top">back to top</a>)</p>